LauraRF2/TFM/README.md

 ### About the dataset

-This dataset was sourced from the Kaggle repository, accessible via the following link: https://www.kaggle.com/datasets/dipayanbiswas/parkinsons-disease-speech-signal-features
+This dataset from Sakar et al., 2018 was sourced from the Kaggle repository, accessible via the following link: https://www.kaggle.com/datasets/dipayanbiswas/parkinsons-disease-speech-signal-features